Qonfused/ASUS-ZenBook-Duo-14-UX481-Hackintosh/docs/README.md

 bash scripts/build.sh
 ```

+> **Note** For Windows users, running Bash scripts requires a Linux environment (provided by Cygwin, MinGW, Git Bash, or WSL).
+You can also manually download [OCE Build](https://github.com/Qonfused/OCE-Build/releases) and run the `ocebuild build` command from the root of the project.
+>
+> Refer to [aka.ms/wslinstall](aka.ms/wslinstall) and [aka.ms/wsl2](aka.ms/wsl2) for instructions on installing wsl and upgrading to the wsl2 kernel (recommended).
+> - You can install a Linux distribution directly from the Microsoft Store (e.g. [Ubuntu 20.04.5 LTS](https://apps.microsoft.com/store/detail/ubuntu-20045-lts/9MTTCL66CPXJ)).
+> - Alternatively, you can [setup devcontainers](https://code.visualstudio.com/docs/devcontainers/containers#_installation) with Docker and VSCode to run a containerized Linux environment on top of wsl.
+The [devcontainer](/.devcontainer/devcontainer.json) for this project will setup and build the project automatically upon container creation.

 ### 3. Using this EFI with macOS
 Refer to the [Install Guide](https://github.com/Qonfused/ASUS-ZenBook-Duo-14-UX481-Hackintosh/wiki/Install-Guide) and [Post-Install Guide](https://github.com/Qonfused/ASUS-ZenBook-Duo-14-UX481-Hackintosh/wiki/Post-Install-Guide) for installation instructions.

-> **Note** To enable **iServices** functionality, please refer to the notice in
-> the build-generated **.serialdata** file under the **src/** directory for instructions on validating your
-> serial number.
-This is automatically generated each time you run a new build using the build script as long as no existing **.serialdata** file exists.
-Remember that you can re-generate this data by running `bash scripts/lib/oce-build/scripts/patch-serial.sh -c src/config.yml` or by removing **.serialdata** and re-running the build script.
->
+> [!NOTE]
-> You can optionally instead download [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) follow the [iServices guide](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html#using-gensmbios) to generate new SMBIOS data for your machine to be applied before running the build script.
+> To enable **iServices** functionality, download [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) follow the [iServices guide](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html#using-gensmbios) to generate new SMBIOS data for your machine to be applied before running the build script.
 You'll then need to store your SMBIOS data in a new **.serialdata** file:
 > ```yaml
 > MLB:                String | "M0000000000000001"
 > ROM:                Data   | <112233445566>